ahsane/backdropjs/README.md

 # backdrop-polyfill-chrome
 Backdrop filter polyfill for browsers that do not support it

-#### Safari already has back-drop filter support, so this is not needed for it.
+#### Safari already has backdrop-filter support, so this is not needed for it.

 ## Documentation
 First add the script